From £26,9496

 84% get more money with

-This new-groove compact SUV is related by platform to the Suzuki SX4 S-Cross crossover launched in 2013.
+The car is related by platform to the Suzuki S-Cross crossover launched in 2013.
 The sister cars are quite cleverly differentiated, though.
-Whereas the SX4’s ruggedness is like that of a pair of Gore-Tex running shoes, the Vitara’s is more of a hiking boot.
+Whereas the S-Cross's ruggedness is like that of a pair of Gore-Tex running shoes, the Vitara’s is more of a hiking boot.
+Upright, square-cornered and with plenty of air inside its wheelarches, the Vitara goes after the more high-rised, genuinely dual-purpose offerings among the new breed of supermini-based SUVs.

 Advertisement